fkie-cad/windowsScripts/windbg/README.md

 * /p The connection port.
 Default: 50000.
 * /k The connection key.
 If not set, a random key will be generated.
 * /b The bus param.
 Open the property page for the network adapter :: details > Location information.
 Usually works without setting it.
-* /r Reboot system after 5 s.
+* /r: Reboot system with confirmation prompt.
 * /v Verbose mode
 * /h Print this